Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety: Motivating Example

-Because \autoref{eq:exp1} is specified as invariants of \texttt{ERC20}, the derived \texttt{MultiVulnToken} contract should obey them.
-Invariants are conditions every execution should maintain, \ie, assuming the invariants are true in the beginning, they should be true in the end. \autoref{code:proof} represents the proof obligation of the code path in \autoref{code:attack1}.
+Let's assume Property \ref{eq:exp1} is specified for \texttt{ERC20} as in \autoref{code:inv}.
+TCT ensures \textit{behavioral subtyping} \cite{liskov1994behavioral}, so the derived \texttt{MultiVulnToken} contract must obey all properties of its base classes. \autoref{code:proof} represents the proof obligation in this case.
 The first two \texttt{inv} lines assume the invariants, and the last two \texttt{inv} lines assert them.
-The \texttt{hyp} line (\ie, hypothesis) specifies a condition $\varphi(v, s)$, where $v$ represents parameters of the transaction and $s$ represents the blockchain storage states.
-The hypothesis is the condition under which the invariants will hold.
+The \texttt{grd} line (\ie, ``guard'') specifies a condition $\varphi(s, f.p)$, where $s$ represents the blockchain storage states and $f.p$ represents parameters of the entry function $f$.
+The guard is a condition under which the invariants will hold.